 The Ford Fiesta ST lives up to its reputation; it’s both fast and great fun to drive

-Fans of the previous Ford Ford Fiesta ST won’t be disappointed with the latest model, despite its numerous mechanical changes; this is a hot hatch that does everything right.
+Fans of the previous Ford Fiesta ST won’t be disappointed with the latest model, despite its numerous mechanical changes; this is a hot hatch that does everything right.
 Its smaller engine lacks the character of the four-cylinder found in its predecessor, but there’s still more than enough low-down punch, an eagerness to rev and a suitably sporty exhaust note.
-Some rivals offer a more traditional four-cylinder engine, but those looking for great performance will not be left wanting by the Ford’s three-cylinder – which itself is lighter and therefore helps towards a better-handling machine.
+Most rivals offer a more traditional four-cylinder engine, but those looking for great performance will not be left wanting by the Ford’s three-cylinder – which itself is lighter and therefore helps towards a better-handling machine.

 Ford Fiesta ST petrol engine

 The Ford Fiesta ST is powered by a 1.5-litre EcoBoost petrol engine with three cylinders, one turbocharger and plenty of power - 197bhp, plus extra low-down power when the standard overboost feature kicks in.
 The 0-62mph sprint takes 6.5 seconds and the car’s top speed is 144mph, while the Hyundai i20 N has 201bhp and takes 6.2 seconds to cover the benchmark sprint.
 The engine feels strong, producing a suitably rorty exhaust note that’s helped along by Ford’s Electronic Sound Enhancement.
 This uses the car’s stereo to further improve the sound of the engine inside the car.
 Select Sport or Track modes and the car’s exhaust will also pop and crackle when you lift off the accelerator.